WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Proposed Method

 \subsection{Task-specific Prompt Pool}

 As discussed in Section~\ref{sec:viewpoint}, recent advances in continual learning, such as HiDe-Prompt~\citep{wang2024hierarchical}, typically employ a dedicated prompt for each task.
 Although these task-specific prompts help mitigate catastrophic forgetting by leveraging specialized features, relying on a single prompt for all instances within a task can be overly restrictive.
-In particular, these prefix experts are simply constant functions, rendering them invariant to input variation.
+In particular, these prefix experts are simply constant functions, rendering them invariant to input variations.
 We posit that this limited expressiveness hinders the model from capturing the full complexity and variability inherent in each task.

 A straightforward strategy to enhance the expressiveness of prefix experts is to replace the constant function with a more complex one, such as a linear function.
-However, a key advantage of the original design lies in its simplicity and cost-effectiveness.
-A naive implementation of a more expressive prefix would therefore risk significantly increasing computational overhead, thus negating the practical benefits of the original approach.
-An alternative approach, exemplified by L2P~\citep{wang2022learning}, involves maintaining a prompt pool from which prompts are selected based on the query features $q(\xbm)$.
-In this way, the set of experts is adaptively chosen according to the input, yielding a configuration similar to an SMoE architecture.
-This design achieves greater expressiveness while retaining efficiency.
+However, a key advantage of the original design {is its} simplicity and cost-effectiveness. {Naively implementing a more expressive prefix could significantly increase computational overhead, thereby undermining this core benefit.} An alternative approach, exemplified by L2P~\citep{wang2022learning}, involves maintaining a prompt pool from which prompts are selected based on the query features $q(\xbm)$. {This method adaptively chooses a set of experts based on the input, yielding a configuration that resembles a SMoE architecture.
+This design achieves greater expressiveness while retaining computational efficiency.}

-Despite these advantages, repeatedly using the same prompts across different tasks increases the likelihood of overlap between them.
-Such overlap introduces the risk of overwriting task-specific knowledge, potentially erasing important information tailored to each task.
-Consequently, prompts may fail to capture the essential knowledge or requirements of individual tasks, leading to suboptimal within-task performance.
-To address this challenge, we propose constructing \emph{a prompt pool for each task}, ensuring that each task maintains its distinct prompt allocation, thus reducing the risk of undesired overlap.

-Specifically, for the $t$-th task, following the formulation presented in Equation~\eqref{eq:l2p_prompt_pool}, we introduce a prompt pool $\mathcal{P}_t$ consisting of $M$ prompts, defined as follows:
+Despite these advantages, repeatedly using the same prompts across different tasks increases the risk of interference.
+Such overlap can overwrite task-specific knowledge, erasing important information.
+To address this, we propose constructing \emph{a dedicated prompt pool for each task}. {This design isolates prompts on a per-task basis, thereby mitigating undesired overlap.} Specifically, for the $t$-th task, following the formulation presented in Equation~\eqref{eq:l2p_prompt_pool}, we introduce a prompt pool $\mathcal{P}_t$ consisting of $M$ prompts, defined as follows: